 For generator sound levels are usually assessed at 7 or 23 feet distance.
 The industry standard for generators is 75 dB (decibels) or less.
-The A-iPower SUA2000iD is our pick for best quiet propane generator in this list with just 55 dB (decibels).
+The Champion 100402 is our pick for best quiet propane generator in this list with just 55 dB (decibels).
 The Champion 3400 is also one of the quietest propane generators at only 59 dB.

 Best Propane Generators: Conclusion

 During a power outage, a propane generator will keep your home lit.
 It would also save you the trouble of having to store easily flammable gasoline.
 Choose any generator from our above generator review and forget about the stress of being stranded in the dark.